'To all those 'others' who create from their actual, lived experience are surrealist, through the multi-disciplinary nature of art' - TODEM

 Ghanaian artist Nana Danso Awuah-Asante presents 'From Soul to Humanity' taking the viewer on a journey through his works from 2018 to today, curated by Chantel Akworkor Thompson and Calvin Ayivie.
 'A chronological representation of his creative ingenuity, the exhibition demonstrates the sheer versatility of an artist who can be defined only by his name: Nana Danso Awuah-Asante.'
-ASE had the opportunity to speak to Danso about his work, inspirations and what the exhibition means to him.
+We had the opportunity to speak to Danso about his work, inspirations and what the exhibition means to him.

 If you were to introduce yourself in one sentence, how would you do so?